btclib-org/btclib/regtest-lab/windows.md

    ```
    if not exist "c:\your\bitcoinfolder\bitcoin-data" mkdir "c:\your\bitcoinfolder\bitcoin-data"
    ```
-4. launch the Bitcoin Core daemon
+4. start the Bitcoin Core daemon in regtest mode:
    ```
    c:\your\bitcoinfolder\bin\bitcoind -datadir="c:\your\bitcoinfolder\bitcoin-data" -addresstype=bech32 -walletrbf=1 -regtest -server
    ```